Stoke-by-Nayland

-Stoke-by-Nayland is a village and civil parish in the Babergh district, in the county of Suffolk, England, close to the border with Essex.
-The parish includes the village of Withermarsh Green and the hamlets of Thorington Street and Scotland Street.
+Stoke-by-Nayland is a village and civil parish in the Babergh district, in the county Suffolk, England, close to the border with Essex.
+The parish includes the village Withermarsh Green and the hamlets Thorington Street and Scotland Street.
 The village has many cottages and timber-framed houses, all surrounding a recreation field.
-Possibly once the site of a monastery, the population of the civil parish was 703 at the 2001 Census, falling to 682 at the 2011 Census.
+Possibly once the site of a monastery, the civil parish had a population of 703 at the 2001 Census, falling to 682 at the 2011 Census.

 History

 The village was first recorded on 946 in the will of Ælfgar, an earl, where he endowed land to a community in the village, possibly a monastery.

 St Mary's Church

 The church was rebuilt in the 15th century and renovated in 1865.
 It appears several times in John Constable's paintings, though not always in the right place.
 The most notable feature is the red-brick tower; completed at around 1470 and surmounted by stone spires.
 Its buttresses are laced with canopied image niches.
-On its northern side there is a Tudor porch, but the south porch, the main entrance, was entirely refaced by the Victorians.
-However, the windows and corbels reveal it to be one of the earliest parts of the church, an early 14th-century addition of two storeys to the building that was then replaced in the late 15th century.
+On its northern side is a Tudor porch, but the south porch, the main entrance, was entirely refaced by the Victorians.
+However, the windows and corbels reveal it to be one of the earliest parts of the church, an early-14th-century addition of two storeys to the building that was then replaced in the late 15th century.
 The tower is 126 feet (38 metres) high to the pinnacles.
 Of note is a brass memorial to Lady Catherine Howard, nee Molyns, who was the great grandmother of both Anne Boleyn and Catherine Howard, the second and fifth wives of Henry VIII.